 Baby steps and human crutches are what will heal my broken brain in time and fortunately, I have some of the best around me that I could ask for…

 So thank you for asking me this question (you know who you are).
-You gave me a breakthrough I would never of had if you hadn’t of done so.
+You gave me a breakthrough I would never have had if you hadn’t of done.
 I’m forever grateful.

 Until next time ♡